Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 Dark Chocolate

-• Try and use chocolate that has a cocoa content 70% or above as this really makes the difference
+• I prefer to use chocolate that has a cocoa content 70% or above

 Equipment Needed